Overview

 Special features

-Our School of Social Sciences brings together experts from across eight disciplines which influence the topic of Global Social Challenges.
+Our School brings together experts from across eight disciplines which influence the topic of Global Social Challenges.
 Our academics are leaders in their fields and boast strong connections to international institutions, such as the UN, the WTO and the EU, affording our students outstanding insight and connection to the real-world implications of their studies.

 Hands-on learning